thefoxandtheforest/thefoxandtheforest.github.io/_posts/2019-05-17-nps-bubble-map.md

 ---
-title: Exploring Our National Parks with Pandas
+title: Exploring Our National Parks with Pandas and Plotly
 date: 2019-05-18
 permalink: /posts/2019/18/nps-bubble-map/
 tags: